Tunable spin and valley excitations of correlated insulators in $\Gamma$-valley moir\'e bands: Introduction

 Here we study magnetic and electric displacement field dependence of correlated insulators in $\Gamma$-valley hole moir\'e bands in AB-stacked twisted double bilayer WSe$_2$ (tdWSe$_2$; Fig. 1a).
 We measure the chemical potential $\mu(n)$ and inverse electronic compressibility $\textrm{d}\mu/\textrm{d}n$ both locally using a scanning single-electron transistor (SET) and globally in dual gated devices.
 Our measurements reveal charge-ordered states at integer and fractional moir\'e filling factors $\nu = -1,-3$ and $-\frac{1}{3}$, where $\nu = -1$ corresponds to one hole per moir\'e unit cell.
-The measured gaps grow linearly with perpendicular magnetic field $B$ in the low-field regime, indicating spin-polarized ground states.
+The measured gaps grow linearly with perpendicular magnetic field in the low-field regime, indicating spin-polarized ground states.
 The $\nu = -\frac{1}{3}$ gap saturates at high fields, and the behavior of the chemical potential in its vicinity provides evidence that itinerant spin polarons, bound states of added electrons and spin-flipped holes, are the lowest energy charged excitations \cite{davydova_itinerant_2022}.
-The thermodynamic energy gaps at integer fillings decrease monotonically with electric displacement field $D$, driven by a single-particle band crossing between the lowest energy $\Gamma$ and $K$ moir\'e bands.
-We also observe pronounced negative electronic compressibility over large ranges of hole density, indicative of prominent electronic interactions even away from charge-ordered states.
+The thermodynamic energy gaps at integer fillings decrease monotonically with electric displacement field, driven by a single-particle band crossing between the lowest energy $\Gamma$ and $K$ moir\'e bands.
 Our experiments establish a new approach to engineer $\Gamma$-valley moir\'e bands and fully characterize the real- and momentum-space localization of the correlated ground states and their excitations.